nebulaw/cache-app/README.md

 ### Important Note

 When you run the containers for the first time, the database will be created but the sample data will not be loaded.
 You can load the sample data by running the following command.
 You can replace the number of sample data with the desired number.
-It will be persisted in the database and will be used for the next time you run the application.
+It will be persisted in the database and can be used for the next time you run the application too.

 ```bash
 docker exec -it cache_app_django python manage.py load_sample_stats --n-sample=16